Radical probabilism: Conditioning on an uncertainty – probability kinematics

 Adopting such a rule is sufficient to avoid a Dutch book but not necessary.
 Jeffrey advocated this as a rule of updating under radical probabilism and called it probability kinematics.
 Others have named it Jeffrey conditioning.

 Alternatives to probability kinematics

 Probability kinematics is not the only sufficient updating rule for radical probabilism.
 Others have been advocated including E. T. Jaynes' maximum entropy principle, and Skyrms' principle of reflection.
 It turns out that probability kinematics is a special case of maximum entropy inference.
 However, maximum entropy is not a generalisation of all such sufficient updating rules.

+Jaynes has criticised Jeffrey's rule for calculating updated probabilities and dismissed it as an "ad hockery".